textmining-infopros/dashboard/README.md

-# Case Study : To Make a Dashboard using R
+# Case Study: Build a Dashboard using R

 This repository contains a reproducible research compendium for the case study used in the book:
 Manika Lamba and Margam Madhusudhan (2021) Text Mining for Information Professionals: An Uncharted Territory, SpringerNature.